kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 User stories
 ------------

-As a  cluster administrator
+As a 	**user of Cluster API provider Packet (CAPP)**

-- I want  to configure L2 interfaces and define my own IP Address range so that  machines are able to communicate over layer2 VLAN.
+I want 	**to configure L2 interfaces and define my own IP Address range** so that **machines are able to communicate over layer2 VLAN**

 * * * * *

-Goals (phase-1)
+Goals
 ===============

--   For the phase-1 of supporting Layer2 functionalities in CAPP, it will add support for [Hybrid Bonded](https://deploy.equinix.com/developers/docs/metal/layer2-networking/hybrid-bonded-mode/) and [Hybrid Unbonded](https://deploy.equinix.com/developers/docs/metal/layer2-networking/hybrid-unbonded-mode/) mode.
+In Phase 1 of integrating Layer2 support, the Cluster API Provider (CAPP) will focus on Bring Your Own (BYO) Infrastructure.
+Key objectives for this phase include:
+- Implementing Hybrid Bonded Mode and Hybrid Unbonded Modes to enhance Layer2 functionalities in CAPP.

--   CAPP will be able to attach ports to specified VLAN.
+- Enabling CAPP to attach network ports to specific VLANs or VXLANs.

--   CAPP will be able to create a new VLAN if required in the specified project and metro.

--   CAPP will be able to create VRF (Virtual Routing & Forwarding) and IP Reservations as specified in the spec.

--   CAPP will be able to configure networking at the OS level of a metal node.
+- Allowing CAPP to configure Layer2 networking at the OS level on a metal node, including creating sub-interfaces and assigning IP addresses.
+- Ensuring CAPP can track the lifecycle of available IP addresses from VRF Range.

 Non-Goals
 ===============